Learn more here.

 The Second Degree Track is for students who already hold a baccalaureate degree in another field, such as science, humanities, or business.
 Varying numbers of credits can be filled by advanced placement or transfer credits.
 Once admitted to clinical courses, students can complete the track in four semesters over 15 months.RN TO BSN (ONLINE)

-RMU's Bachelor of Science (B.S.) in Health Services Administration degree (online only) is designed to prepare individuals to gain entry and advance as leaders in a wide variety of health care organizations.
+RMU's Bachelor of Science (B.S.) in Health Services Administration degree is designed to prepare individuals to gain entry and advance as leaders in a wide variety of health care organizations.
 The B.S. in Health Services Administration equips individuals with the knowledge and skills necessary to lead organizations in providing better health care for individuals, fostering better health for the population and lowering per-capita costs through improvement.

 RMU's B.S. in Nuclear Medicine Technology degree program, developed in keeping with the Institute of Medicine's vision for the future of health care, emphasizes digital technology and new imaging modalities.
 The program is organized in imaging studies tracks that provide specific instruction in areas such as nuclear medicine technology, computed tomography (CT) and magnetic resonance imaging (MRI).
 Students complete all coursework and clinical requirements necessary to sit for the Nuclear Medicine Technology Certification Board (NMTCB) or American Registry of Radiological Technologists (ARRT) certification exam.